20hz20khz/puzzle-game-unit/README.md

 Play: [Sokoban](https://sokoban.info/)

-Create your own version of Sokoban using [Puzzlescript.net](https://www.puzzlescript.net/) Must have:
+Create your own version of Sokoban using ~~[Puzzlescript.net](https://www.puzzlescript.net/)~~ NOTE: Since Puzzlescript.net is blocked at school, use [puzzlescript.glitch.me](puzzlescript.glitch.me) instead.
+Must have:
 * Title Screen with a game title & your name
 * 5 levels with increasing difficultly
-* Messages before each level (for example: message Level 1)
+* Messages before each level.
+Like this: `message Level 1`